 Place the left panel on the left side of the bottom panel and the right panel on the right side.
-In a later step, we’ll construct the cabinet by placing the left en right side at a 90-degree angle on the bottom panel’s plastic dowels.
+In a later step, we’ll construct the cabinet by placing the left en right sides at a 90-degree angle on the bottom panel’s plastic dowels.

-So first, let’s start to measure on the right panel. and let’s take away the left and the bottom panel for now.
+So first, let’s start to measure on the right panel.
+And let’s take away the left and the bottom panel for now.

 So align your tape measure and place a dot at 17.5 cm or 6.89″.
-This will be the spot that we’ll use to place our hole saw and drill the fan’s hole.
+This will be the spot we’ll use to place our hole saw and drill the fan’s hole.